Heck-R/HeckR_ClipLog/README.md

 - **Win + Ctrl + \<Any number\>**: Open a preview of the quck clip at the position of the number you pressed
 - **Win + Ctrl + Alt + \<Any number\>**: Instant paste the quck clip at the position of the number you pressed (without adding it to the history) ([note](#Instant-paste-delay))

+### Additional functionallities

+#### Hotkeys

+- **Win + Shift + L**: Turns on/off the logging of the clipboard and the other hotkeys of this script (a tooltip shows wether the functionallities are turned on or off).
+When turning it back on, anything on the clipboard is deleted, and if there was a selected clip in the history before turning the script off, the clipboard resets to that clip (the previous position in the history is also being retained)

 ### Notes

 #### Previews